 Surfers Point Beach is located at Seaside Park just west of the Ventura Pier.
 The beach follows the Promenade to the Ventura River Estuary, where a lagoon forms because the river backs up.

-This beach is an excellent birding location but is mainly known as a premier surfing and windsurfing spot.
+This beach is an excellent birding location, mainly known as a premier surfing and windsurfing spot.
 At Surfers Point Beach, the point faces south, allowing west curls to roll in consistently.
-Surfers often paddle out to various areas and ride the waves toward the pier.
+Surfers often paddle to various areas and ride the waves toward the pier.

 While it’s named Surfers Point because of its fantastic surfing, the beach has so much more.
 Visitors can skate, hike, walk, or bike along the paved Promenade and the Omer Rains Bike Trail.

 There are also opportunities for fishing, bird watching, and picnicking.
-In addition, there is a spacious lawn at Promenade Park adjacent to the beach, where visitors can have a lovely sand-free picnic.
+In addition, Promenade Park has a spacious lawn adjacent to the beach, where visitors can have a lovely sand-free picnic.
 Park facilities also include restrooms, showers, grills, and picnic tables.